Letterbox Club registration is now open for 2018

 The Letterbox Club in Scotland was launched following a pilot for 150 children in Glasgow, Edinburgh, Inverclyde, Aberdeenshire and Highlands.
 The programme is now funded via subscription from individual local councils, schools or libraries.

 The Letterbox Club in Northern Ireland is funded by Fostering Network Northern Ireland as part of its Fostering Achievement programme, in partnership with the Northern Ireland Government.
+Once signed-up each child receives their own colourful parcel of books, maths games, stationery every month for six months.

 Learn more about our range of projects and campaigns, designed to help people of all ages and backgrounds enjoy reading and writing.